heroku/devcenter-ios-api/README.md

 ## Local Workstation Setup

-Start by setting up your development environment with the Heroku command-line client and the Git version control system, and then logging into Heroku to upload your ssh public key.
+Start by setting up the [Heroku toolbelt](http://toolbelt.herokuapp.com/osx/download) and then logging into Heroku to upload your ssh public key.
 If you've used Heroku before and already have a working local setup, skip to the next section.

-<table><tr><td><a href="http://toolbelt.herokuapp.com/osx/download">Download OS X package</a></td></tr></table>

 Once installed, you'll have access to the `heroku` command from your command shell.
 Log in using the email address and password you used when creating your Heroku account:

     :::term
     $ heroku login
     Enter your Heroku credentials.
     Email: adam@example.com
     Password:
     Could not find an existing public key.
     Would you like to generate one?
 [Yn]
     Generating new SSH public key.
     Uploading ssh public key /Users/adam/.ssh/id_rsa.pub

 Press enter at the prompt to upload your existing ssh key or create a new one, used for pushing code later on.

 ## Write Your Web API App

-Following the [client-server model](http://en.wikipedia.org/wiki/Client–server_model), this guide implement both a Sinatra application on the server, and an iOS client that communicates with it.
+Following the [client-server model](http://en.wikipedia.org/wiki/Client–server_model), this guide implements both a Sinatra application on the server, and an iOS client that communicates with it.

 Create a Sinatra application using the following example:

-### api.rb
+#### api.rb

     :::ruby
     require 'sinatra'
     require 'json'

     get '/sushi.json' do
       content_type :json
       return {:sushi => ["Maguro", "Hamachi", "Uni", "Saba", "Ebi", "Sake", "Tai"]}.to_json end

 ## Declare Gem Dependencies With Bundler